blerg-rush/odin-ruby/README.md

 _Optional, to play around with pre-generated user and event data:_

-_6. Add a .env file in the root and add a username and password_
+_6. Add a .env file in the root and add a password for seed users_

 ```bash
 # .env